< About us

 Yasir Mumtaz is an experienced Reservoir Engineer with a strong understanding of operational and field development projects.

-He possesses a wide-ranging background, having worked in both operator companies and the services sector.
+Yazir has a wide-ranging background, having worked in both operator companies and the services sector.
 Currently, he is actively engaged in the advancement and implementation of Carbon Capture & Storage (CCS) features within a high-performance reservoir simulator.
 His extensive expertise lies in optimizing production and managing integrated assets, with a primary emphasis on maximizing value in mature oilfields.

 Inter-society: Carolina Coll, Malvika Nagarkoti